Estuary

 Real-time processing is the only correct choice for time-sensitive tasks like fraud detection and stock trading.
 This strategy works effectively when immediate and accurate results are essential.

 Near-real-time processing is utilized for activities with a high delay tolerance.
-This strategy works well for applications like analyzing social media or answering customer service questions, where low latency is nice but not essential.
+This strategy works well for applications like analyzing social media or answering service questions, where low latency is nice but not essential.

 Lastly, batch processing is used for jobs that don’t have to be done right away, like making financial reports and doing sales analysis within a certain time window.
 This technique works effectively when data correctness is critical but latency isn’t.